silnrsi/pysilfont/docs/ufo.md

   - The single layer for UFO 2 fonts
   - The layer called public.default for UFO 3 fonts

+When creating a new Ufont() object in a script, it is normal to pass args.paramsobj for params so that it has all the settings for parameters and logging.

 self.write(outputdir) will write the UFO to disk.
 For basic scripts this will usually be done by the execute() funtion - see [writing scripts](technical.md#writing-scripts).

 self.addfile(type) will add an empty entry for any of the optional plist files (fontinfo, groups, kerning or lib).